Jhon Viáfara: Southampton

-On 4 August 2006 he signed a three-year deal with Portsmouth's south-coast rivals Southampton of the Football League Championship.
-The transfer fee for the three-year deal was undisclosed, but is believed to be in the region of £750,000.
+On 4 August 2006, Viáfara signed a three-year deal with Portsmouth's south-coast rivals Southampton of the Football League Championship.
+The transfer fee for the three-year deal was undisclosed, but was reported as in the region of £750,000.
 He appeared consistently in the 2006–07 season.
 He scored two goals in the Championship Play-off Semi-final Second Leg against Derby County on 15 May 2007, although it was not enough as Derby went on to win the tie in a penalty shootout.

 In July 2008, manager Jan Poortvliet dropped Viáfara who was homesick and negotiating a move back to Once Caldas.

 Return to Colombia

 After Viáfara's return to Once Caldas the team's fortunes improved, they won their third Colombian league championship in Apertura 2009.

 In 2010, he joined La Equidad and helped them to reach the final of the Apertura 2010 tournament as well as reaching the playoff stages of the Clausura 2010.

 In 2011, he was signed by Junior and got off to an excellent start, scoring vital goals in both of the side's first two games in the Copa Libertadores 2011 group stages.
 He retired from football in 2015.